sfmajors373/intel_30_days_of_Udacity/README.md

 * Continue to fix and reopen issues with @Frida, @Sarah Majors, @Aftab, @Harkirat, and @Anshu Trivedi.
 * Yesterday zoom meeting with  @Aftab, @Harkirat, and @Anshu Trivedi.
 In this, the Intel® Edge AI Scholarship showcase group project, I really proud of @aftab see his persistence and start to carry up things to build his ability.
 He amazed me.
 * Thank you @Harkirat for constantly encouraging and be there for me even the bad days.

+### Day 40: 25/02/2020
+#### Polarbeargo

+* Continue to fix and close issues with @Frida, @Sarah Majors, @Aftab, @Harkirat, and @Anshu Trivedi preparing our submission:D.
+* Reading Memory Management Chatbot section 5 Code Walkthrough from C plus plus Nanodegree program.
+Continue to try to implement `std::unique_ptr` to use the smart pointer in Task 3: Exclusive Ownership 2.
+* I feel happiness every time we communicate and exchange our thoughts in slack with each other.
+Thank you for being there.